Once28/Once28/README.md

 - 👋 Hi, I’m @Once28
-- 👀 I’m interested in Data Science and Human Computer Interaction
+- 👀 I’m interested in Data Science and Software Engineering
-- 🌱 I’m currently learning SQL, R, Java.
+- 🌱 I’m currently learning SQL, Java, and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on TalkStock
 - 📫 How to reach me jzenguw@uw.edu

 <!---